Artist Statement

 What do you like the most in your creative process?

-I like that I don’t know how they will turn out when I start doing them and that it is a relatively fast process.
+I like that I don’t know how they will turn out when I start doing them, and that it is a relatively fast process.
 I’m a bit impatient and couldn’t spend months on the same work.
 There has to be progress.
 I only use a few visual means in my work, so I enjoy how the different paintings can function together and bring new meanings when I combine them in exhibitions.
 Of course, making exhibitions and showing my work to the public is an essential motivation.

 Would you define different periods in your work?
 If yes, which ones?

-You say you "primarily explore the theme of human alienation" could you tell me more about it?
+You say you "primarily explore the theme of human alienation" Could you tell me more about it?

 I believe that because we as humans are self-conscious, we are always a bit detached from the reality of our situation.
 We observe and reflect more than engage.
-So we unconsciously and primordial feel alienated from both ourselves and our surroundings.
+So we unconsciously and primordially feel alienated from both ourselves and our surroundings.
 This alienation creates a desire to transcend the boundaries of our subjectivity and "step out" of ourselves.
 That desire is the driving force behind almost all human endeavours.

 Where does your inspiration come from?
 Is there any topic/art movement/experience that inspires you?

-Is there an artwork (painting/photograph/sculpture) that inspires(d) you the most?
+Is there an artwork (painting/photograph/sculpture) that inspires you the most?

 If you could meet an artist from the past, who would it be?